Where to Find Oregon Agates: 3 Not So Secret Locations

 There are multiple rock piles and streams that feed into the Pacific Ocean along these beaches.
 Look in the stream beds and near the rock outcroppings.
 In addition to agates, many fossils can be found on these beaches.
 Look in the cliffs where Hwy 101 is, and it won’t take you long to find 20 million year old imprint fossils of ancient clams and snails.

-3. The Willamette River.
-The Willamette River and its tributaries is by far my favorite location for locating Oregon agates.
-It’s my top secret destination for locating large numbers of these precious gemstones.
+In my opinion, the Willamette River and its tributaries are by far the best place to find agates in Oregon and hunting Oregon agates.
+The Willamette River is my top secret destination for locating large numbers of these precious gemstones.
 Every year we spend several days canoeing down the Willamette River.
 And every year, we come home with pockets crammed full of large beautiful agates.

 The Willamette river is a 300 mile long river that begins its path high up in the cascade mountains southeast of Eugene.
 The river winds its way through forests, farmland and cities before joining the Columbia River in Portland.
 In addition to agates, you can find fossils and arrowheads along the way.